SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 was it a random chance event? was this the 'natural progression of things'?

-or is the aproach, 'random chance events are inevitable (in a system with so many actors), we
+or is the aproach, 'random chance events are inevitable (in a system with so many actors), thus the system must be set up for this? or it is part of the system?'